The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

   - _bookshop_name: cards/twoCols
     title: <p><em>Expertise</em> is just the beginning</p>
     content: >-
-      <p>Expertise is merely the starting point for us.
+      <p>Expertise is just the starting point for us.
 While we excel in all
-      matters related to trademarks, our commitment goes beyond mere proficiency. <strong>We take pride in our capacity to offer pragmatic, business-oriented guidance, ensuring the viability, accessibility, and safeguarding of our clients' brands.</strong></p><p>What sets us apart is our distinctive approach.
+      things trademarks, our commitment goes beyond mere proficiency. <strong>We take pride in our capacity to offer pragmatic, business-oriented guidance, ensuring the viability, accessibility, and safeguarding of our clients' brands.</strong></p><p>What sets us apart is our distinctive approach.
       While we are legal professionals, our methodology distinguishes us from the competition.
 Our clientele spans from individual entrepreneurs to publicly traded companies on the ASX, yet our unwavering dedication remains consistent: delivering exceptional service at competitive, fixed rates.</p>
     button:
       title_button:
       url: